-- In most cases, Japan Airlines allows you to bring your stroller with you until reching the boarding gate, however they suggest asking airport personnel upon check in about the amount of space available on the aircraft.
+- In most cases, Japan Airlines allows you to bring your stroller with you until reaching the boarding gate, however, they suggest asking airport personnel upon check-in about the amount of space available on the aircraft.
 In order to prevent issues, the airline also suggests you check the stroller at the ticket counter and use the free baby stroller service provided.*

 * Stroller lending service available at the following airports: Narita International, Kansai International, Chubu Centrair International, Frankfurt International (Germany), London Heathrow (UK)